How Much Horsepower Does A Cold Air Intake Add?

 Temperature is simply a measure of kinetic energy.

-The more energy particles in a substance have, the more they fly around, knocking into each other and occupying as much space as possible.
+The more energy particles in a substance have, the more they fly around, colliding into each other and occupying as much space as possible.

-A hotter substance contains greater kinetic energy compared to a colder substance.
+A hotter substance contains greater kinetic energy compared to a cooler substance.
 The colder an object is, the less active its particles become.

 Convection